Table of contents

 Taking the shortcut: Black Hat SEO

-Black Hat SEO has the goal as White Hat SEO, ranking on top pages in search engines, but take different approaches.
+Black Hat SEO has the same goal as White Hat SEO, ranking on top pages in search engines, but take different approaches.
 Black Hat SEO means bending the rules and guidelines set by the search engine, finding loopholes, and operating upon them.

 Adherents of Black Hat will make use of strategies, techniques, and tactics that are against the rules, to some extend even being plain unethical.
 Black haters write content for search engines, not for humans.
 This type of content will be of no value to any inquiry or user, although they are ranked high.